ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 ### Demo

 The link feature integrates with bookmarks, providing a smooth linking experience.
 Link providers allow adding predefined lists of links (similar to bookmarks).
-If you have any links that you would like to use frequently in your content, you can register them in the Link plugin using a custom method.
+If you have any links you would like to use frequently in your content, you can register them in the Link plugin using a custom method.
 These links will be available in the link UI form for easy access.

 {@snippet features/link-providers}

 ### Configuration

 To define the list of links available in the link UI, you can use the `getListItems()` function in the link provider.
-This function is called every time the links group is opened in the link UI.
+Opening the group in the link UI calls the function every time.
 The function should return an array of objects, each representing a link.

-To resolve the link, the `getItem()` function can be used.
-This function is called when the user opens the link preview or navigates to the link from the editing view.
-It should return an object with the `href`, `icon`, `label`, and `tooltip` that are assigned to the link preview.
-This is useful when only part of the list items are shown in the list view (e.g., when the list is paginated) and the user interacts with a link that is not visible in the list view but is available in the editing.
+The `getItem()` function can resolve the link.
+Opening the link preview or navigating to the link from the editing view calls the function.
+It should return an object with the `href`, `icon`, `label`, and `tooltip`.
+The properties are assigned to the link preview.
+It is useful when only part of the list items are shown in the list view (for example, in pagination), and the user interacts with a link that is not visible in the list view but is available in the editing.

 ```js
 class SocialLinksPlugin extends Plugin {